 Not a long Par 3 however the prevailing wind makes for a good club selection.
 Handy tip – it’s further than you think!

 A sharp dog leg to the left with water all down the left.
-Handy tip – take a club off the tee which will give you 200yds and keep right of the humps.
+Handy tip – take a club off the tee which will give you 200 yds and the black and white fairway marker post is the line.

 A sweeping uphill hole slightly dog legged which plays its length, there are a couple of right side fairway bunkers with out of bounds beyond those.
 Handy tip – the tee can set you off line so ensure you align yourself off the tee correctly.